UIL State Executive Committee Meeting Results

 FOR IMMEDIATE RELEASE

-The State Executive Committee of the University Interscholastic League met Wednesday to hand down decisions on eligibility of student-athletes, hear an appeal of an ejection from a contest and make official interpretations of UIL rules.
+AUSTIN, TX— The State Executive Committee of the University Interscholastic League met Tuesday to hand down decisions on eligibility of student-athletes and make an official interpretation of reclassification and realignment policy.

 -- END --